Israel–South Africa relations: 1967–1994

-1967–1987: Strategic cooperation
+1967-73: Israel alianated from Africa

 In 1967, Israel's victory in the Six-Day War and subsequent occupation of the Sinai and the West Bank alienated it diplomatically from much of the Third World and Sub-Saharan Africa, whose nationalist movements began to view Israel as a colonial state.
 At the same time, Israel became the object of admiration among parts of the South African white population, particularly among the country's political and military leadership.
 An editorial in Die Burger, then the mouthpiece of the South African NP, declared: "Israel and South Africa... are engaged in a struggle for existence...
 The anti-Western powers have driven Israel and South Africa into a community of interests which had better be utilized than denied."
 The government of John Vorster permitted South African civilian and paramilitary volunteers to travel to Israel, and permitted the expansion of Zionist organising and fundraising inside South Africa.
 Efforts were made, particularly on the South African side, to strengthen trade and commercial contacts, facilitated by an Israeli–South African Friendship League and an Israel–South Africa Trade Association, both established in 1968.
 By April 1971, C. L. Sulzberger had observed "a remarkably close if little known partnership" between the countries.
 Yet Israel continued to pursue friendship with Sub-Saharan Africa, and, in a final expression of this strategy, in 1971, it offered $2,850 in aid to the Organization of African Unity's fund for liberation movements.
 The donation was rejected, but not before it severely irked the South African government.